 PG&E was developing a pricing methodology as part of its DAHRTP rate implementation that was to be implemented in quarter one of 2024.
-Following the postponement of DAHRTP, PG&E is now developing a pricing methodology as part of the Demand Flexibility Pilot Expansion to be launched in June 2024.
+Following the postponement of DAHRTP, PG&E developed a pricing methodology as part of the Demand Flexibility Pilot Expansion or the Hourly Flex Pricing (HFP) pilots to be launched in 2025.
 With the enrollment of customers in the expansion, CCAs will be able to utilize PG&E's pricing methodology.
-Working within the parameters of the methodology's formula, CCAs can modify or adjust the real time prices by changing the coefficients.
-The capacity to modify the coefficients provides the necessary tools to VCE to remain cost competitive with PG&E. The advantages and cost of VCE developing its own pricing methodology is under evaluation.
-The option of partnering with another CCA(s) is an avenue that will be considered.
+Later it may be possible for VCE to work within the parameters of the methodology's formula to modify or adjust PG&E's dynamic prices by changing the coefficients.
+The capacity to modify the coefficients will provide the necessary tools for VCE to remain cost competitive with PG&E. The advantages and cost of VCE developing its own pricing methodology is under evaluation.
+The option of partnering with another CCA(s) is an avenue that will be considered but would require further study.